roytrust/programming/ml/README.md

 * **ROC** curve (receiver operating characteristic). **Threshold**. **True positive rate**. **False positive rate**
 * The larger the area under the curve (which can be any value from 0 to 1), the better the model is performing - this is the **AUC** metric listed with the other metrics below.

+### Evaluate a clustering model
+* **Average Distance to Other Center**: This indicates how close, on average, each point in the cluster is to the centroids of all other clusters.
+* **Average Distance to Cluster Center**: This indicates how close, on average, each point in the cluster is to the centroid of the cluster.
+* **Number of Points**: The number of points assigned to the cluster.
+* **Maximal Distance to Cluster Center**: The maximum of the distances between each point and the centroid of that point’s cluster.
+If this number is high, the cluster may be widely dispersed.
+This statistic in combination with the **Average Distance to Cluster Center** helps you determine the cluster’s spread.

 ## 12 Key Factors
 * Data qualiy
 * Automation